 Conditional knowledge teaches pupils when and why to use learning strategies.
 Evidence-based approaches from Flavell and Paris for UK classrooms.

 Jake highlights every number in his maths problem because highlighting worked in English.
 He knows how to use the strategy but not when to apply it.
-This gap between procedural knowledge and conditional knowledge explains why many capable pupils struggle to transfer their learning effectively across different contexts and subjects.
+This gap between procedural knowledge and conditional knowledge explains why many capable learners struggle to transfer their learning effectively across different contexts and subjects.

 The Three Types of Knowledge: What Jake Was Missing infographic for teachers